Nanobodies: One of the hottest new tools in biomedical research.

 We have the Alpacas.
 We can make Nanobodies® for you.

 Through resources provided by the National Institute of General Medical Sciences, we have developed a nanobody production pipeline.
 This enables the University of Kentucky’s COBRE Protein Core is now producing these single domain antibodies in alpacas for investigators as part of their fee for service structure.
-To generate the nanobodies, our facility immunizes alpacas with your protein of interest, amplifies the pool of nanobodies produced by the alpaca using PCR and generates a phagemid library expressing them in E. coli.
-The E. coli containing the nanobodies of interest are enriched by “panning” with your protein.
-Nanobody expressing E. coli are identified by PCR using in-house primers, and by sequencing.
-The nanobodies against your protein are confirmed by immunoprecipitation, expressed, and purified from E. coli and confirmed to bind to your antigen.
-Using this protocol we have had a very high success rate.
-It should be noted that nanobodies produced in this manner are frequently conformation dependent.
-Limited success has been achieved making nanobodies to peptides or peptide conjugates.
-Thus, we do not use our alpacas to attempt to make nanobodies to peptides or peptide conjugates, just proteins.
+To generate the nanobodies, our facility immunizes alpacas with your protein of interest, amplifies the pool of nanobody cDNAs by PCR, and generates a phagemid library, which is screened by panning.
+All positive clones are sequenced.
+The nanobodies produced are purified from E. coli and confirmed to bind to your antigen.
+Using this protocol we have had 100% success rates.
+In many cases, the core can produce your protein of interest by expressing it in E. coli, insect cells, or yeast.

 Production of nanobodies in alpacas and other camelids has a distinct advantage over other methods in that a much greater diversity in the nanobody pool is achieved offering a better chance of obtaining a nanobody with the desired properties, i.e high affinity, unique epitope, optimal kinetics.
 An example of such diversity is illustrated below with the sequences of three nanobodies we produced in our alpacas against Maltose Binding Protein compared to a reference sequence.